AcademySoftwareFoundation/MaterialX/resources/Geometry/README.md

 ## Plane

-`plane.obj` is a 1 x 1 plane centered at the origin, subdivided into a 30 x 30 grid.
-This makes it suitable for per-vertex effects such as displacement.
+`plane.obj` is a 1 x 1 plane centered at the origin, lying in the XY plane and facing +Z. The plane is subdivided into a 30 x 30 grid, making it suitable for per-vertex effects such as displacement.
 Its geometry was updated from PR [#819](https://github.com/AcademySoftwareFoundation/MaterialX/pull/819) so its UVs aren't flipped in the V direction, removing the need for an extra UV transform.

 ## Teapot

-`teapot.obj` is a sample teapot mesh that was formerly used in MaterialXView as the default geometry when added on May 3, 2019, from PR [#198](https://github.com/AcademySoftwareFoundation/MaterialX/pull/198), and was replaced by the Shader Ball on May 18, 2019 from PR [#215](https://github.com/AcademySoftwareFoundation/MaterialX/pull/215).
+`teapot.obj` is a sample teapot mesh that was added to MaterialX in 2019 from PR [#187](https://github.com/AcademySoftwareFoundation/MaterialX/pull/187).
+It was formerly the default geometry for MaterialXView when the viewer was introduced in PR [#198](https://github.com/AcademySoftwareFoundation/MaterialX/pull/198).
+The Teapot was then replaced by the Shader Ball as the default geometry in PR [#215](https://github.com/AcademySoftwareFoundation/MaterialX/pull/215).